What is an abdominal ultrasound?

-Abdominal ultrasounds are used to check the major organs in the abdominal cavity.
+Abdominal ultrasound is used to check the major organs in the abdominal cavity.
 These organs include the gallbladder, kidneys, liver, pancreas, and spleen.
 Ultrasounds are safe and painless.

 - Enlarged organ (such as the liver or spleen)